Guthius/XtremeWorlds/README.md

 #### 2. Set up PostgreSQL

 - Install [PostgreSQL](https://www.postgresql.org/download/)
-- Create a database with password: `mirage`
+- Create a user with password: `mirage`
+- You can do this in the installer or by using the command line
+- The database mirage is created by the server
 - *Note: You can modify database credentials in the server settings JSON file*

 #### 3. Build the solution